-Optimizely uses Microsoft SQL Server to store content and other information created in the system.
-Optimizely supports all database editions including SQL Azure.
-See the System requirements for Optimizely for specific versions of SQL Server that Optimizely supports.
+Optimizely Content Management System (CMS) uses Microsoft SQL Server to store content and other information created in the system.
+CMS supports all database editions including SQL Azure.
+See the System requirements for Optimizely for specific versions of SQL Server that CMS supports.

 If you need to install database schema on an empty database, you can use Initialize-EPiDatabase cmdlet from the Package Manager in Visual Studio.
 The Initialize-EPiDatabase cmdlet installs the database schemas included in the installed NuGet packages.